 The biopharmaceutical company in question hired RPA Engineering to evaluate the existing process conditions and provide a solution for the passing control valves.
 The criteria was to maintain the existing temperature control scheme, provide tight shutoff (Class VI or better), and match the existing flow capability (flow coefficient, Cv), all with a standard platform and manufacturer that would be fully supported for the foreseeable future (10-20 years).

-However, the plant required tank temperature control for extended and unidentified periods of time (up to 30 days), during which the valves would continuously cycle though closed and partially open positions.
-Inefficient and cumbersome, this solution required additional programming and associated change control documentation; task that generate considerable time and expense.
-RPA system designers opted for a less complex and therefore, less costly solution.
+However, the plant required tank temperature control for extended and unidentified periods of time (up to 30 days), during which the valves would continuously cycle through closed and partially open positions.
+Inefficient and cumbersome, this solution required additional programming and associated change control documentation — a task that generates considerable time and expense.
+RPA system designers opted for a less complex and, therefore, less costly solution.

 Because the original globe valves were outdated and were in a supporting utility system — as opposed to being directly involved a product processing train — it was feasible to replace them with functionally “like-for-like” valves in lieu of an exact match.
-For this application and under the circumstances RPA engineers evaluated the functionality of ball valves with a “V” cut, otherwise known as V-ball valves.
+For this application, RPA engineers evaluated the functionality of ball valves with a “V” cut, otherwise known as V-ball valves.
 Capable of both modulating control and positive shut-off, V-ball style control valves met the functionality requirements that would be provided by any “like-for-like” replacements of the failing, end-of-service-life control valves.

 In order to specify the new valves, RPA performed a walkdown of the existing valve to verify the installed piping configuration and obtain nameplate data.
 In addition, the original design calculations were reviewed in conjunction with the piping and instrumentation diagram’s (P&ID’s), historical process data, Master Batch Records and P&ID constant settings.
 RPA also conducted interviews with the production staff to assess the performance level (robustness of control).This information was then analyzed to determine whether a standard selection (close enough) or custom selection (exact match) was required for each of the replacement valves.
 Valves were then selected from the manufacturer’s standard offerings with a Cv that was closest to the Cv of the original globe valve.